Svintooo/kdl-merge/README.md

     // ASSERTS
     // Each assert node contains three node children: orig (ORIGFILE), merge (MERGEFILE), and new (NEWFILE).
-    // Assertion fails if "orig" merged with "merge" does not math "new" (the order of the resulting nodes is ignored). assert "all rules work as they should" {
+    // Assertion fails if "orig" merged with "merge" does not match "new" (the order of the resulting nodes is ignored). assert "all rules work as they should" {
         orig {
             example        "node"  that="is"    { not_modified; }